What is Gymshark's unique competitive advantage?

 Ben Francis stayed front and centre—building in public, sharing the journey, appearing in content and at events.
 That humanised the brand and made it harder for faceless competitors to replicate.
 Customers felt they were supporting a person and a team, not just a corporation.
 Authenticity became a moat: you can copy product, but you can't copy a real founder story and ongoing relationship with the community.

-How to implement: Even if you’re not the founder, make the humans behind the brand visible—founder, team, community managers.
-Share the “why” and the journey.
+How to implement: Even if you're not the founder, make the humans behind the brand visible—founder, team, community managers.
+Share the "why" and the journey.
 Use content (blog, video, social) to build trust before the sale.
-For a structured view of your brand and growth strategy, try our Strategy Quiz or Value Proposition One-Liner tool to sharpen your story.
+For a structured view of your brand and growth strategy, try our Profit Diagnosis or Value Proposition One-Liner tool to sharpen your story.

 Product and brand consistency